A Non-Abelian Generalization of the Alexander Polynomial from Quantum $\mathfrak{sl}_3$: Introduction

+In Theorem~\ref{thm:smallAlexander}, we prove that for each positive root $\alpha$ the family of four-dimensional $\overline{U}_\zeta(\mathfrak{sl}_3)$ representations $W_\alpha(\t)$ determines the Alexander polynomial of singly-colored links.
+For each family of representations, we claim that the relations for the Conway potential function, given in \cite{Jiang}, are also satisfied. \begin{Conjecture} The multi-variable invariant of links with components colored by the palette $\{W_\alpha(\t)\mid\t\in\R_\alpha\}$ for each $\alpha\in\proots$ is the Conway potential function. \end{Conjecture}

+There is a natural identification between the Burau representation and the braid representations from $R$-matrices acting on quantum $\mathfrak{sl}_2$ representations~$V(t)^{\otimes n}$~\cite{Ohtsuki}.
+The ADO invariants have appeared as traces of certain homological representations in \cite{AnghelHomological,Ito,MartelWilletts}.
+One may construct braid representations from $\Vt$ by restricting to certain weight spaces, but there does not appear to be a simple interpretation as a homological representation. \begin{Question} Is there a higher rank, multivariable analog of the Burau representation which recovers $\Delta_{\mathfrak{sl}_3}$ as a determinant?
+What is the geometric interpretation of such a representation? \end{Question}

-It is also shown in \cite{BCGP} that the Reidemeister torsion is recovered from TQFTs based on the $\sltwo$ representations $V(t)$.
-We expect that applying their TQFT to higher rank quantum groups at a fourth root of unity generalizes Reidemeister torsion and implies a Turaev surgery formula \cite{TuraevReidemeister} in terms of $\Delta_{\slthree}$.
+It is also shown in \cite{BCGP} that the Reidemeister torsion is recovered from TQFTs based on the $\mathfrak{sl}_2$ representations $V(t)$.
+We expect that applying their TQFT to higher rank quantum groups at a~fourth root of unity generalizes Reidemeister torsion and implies a Turaev surgery formula~\cite{TuraevReidemeister} in terms of $\Delta_{\mathfrak{sl}_3}$.
+Such a formula is likely to appear in the relation between the CGP invariant~\cite{costantino2014} and the $\widehat{Z}$-invariant~\cite{gukov2017,gukov2020} for $\mathfrak{sl}_3$, extending the results of the invariants in rank one at certain roots of unity~\cite{costantino2023,CHRY,ferrari2024}.

-In rank one, Ohtsuki exhibits an isomorphism between the braid group representation determined by tensor powers of $V(t)$ and exterior powers of the Burau representation \cite{Ohtsuki}.
-The proof relies on the tensor decomposition formula of $V(t)\otimes V(t)$ and uses the basis vectors of this decomposition to compute partial traces of intertwiners.
-This identification recovers the determinant formula for the Alexander polynomial.
-Further investigation of the braid representations from $X(\t)$, $Y(\t)$, and $W(\t)$ may uncover a higher rank geometric construction of the Burau representation.
-This geometric interpretation could then extend to $\invt$.